emikes919/eddymikes_blog/_posts/2023-05-04-man-learns-to-code-at-tender-age-of-31.md

 Code gives you the power to sit in front of your computer and create something useful in the real world, no welding skills required.
 If you can dream it up, you can probably build it.

-That power of creation in your fingertips is intoxicating, and it gives programming a motivation engine.
+That power of creation in your fingertips is intoxicating.
 The more you learn, the more enjoyable the process of learning becomes, and the faster the idea flywheel spins.

 <p class="sub-section">Programming is difficult, frustrating, and time consuming…</p>